Section 3: C Build and Test Frameworks

 $ ./avg-main

-takes a command line argument specifying what you want "make". make
+make takes a command line argument specifying what you want "make". make will look

 prerequisites exist and that they are up-to-date.
 If that condition is met, it will run